 Reducing the number of accounts with outstanding balances on your credit reports might help your credit scores too.

-The snowball method’s big downside is you might end up paying more over time compared to the avalanche method.
-Since you don’t take interest rates into account, you could end pay off higher-interest accounts later.
+The snowball method’s big downside is you’ll typically end up paying more over time compared to the avalanche method.
+Since you don’t take interest rates into account, you could end up paying off higher-interest accounts later.
 That extra time will cost you more in interest fees.

 While the debt snowball and avalanche are two overarching strategies for how to pay off debt, here are some specific techniques you can use in conjunction with them.